Bennettxai/FounderOS-DEMO/README.md

 # Founder OS

-**A personal operating system for a one-person business: a live web command center that runs your company as a set of AI-assisted "departments."**
+**A personal operating system for single-operator business: a live web command center that runs your company as a set of AI-assisted "departments."**

 Founder OS turns the tabs, tools, and mental overhead of running a solo business